cubyn/gumgum/README.md

 #Gumgum

-Gumgum is a elastic search query builder.
+Gumgum is an Elastic Search query builder.

 Example:
 ```javascript